 age twenty‑one.
 But she had lived two years in the alternate reality, years that had added maturity and

-tempered her exuberance.
-And which made her twenty‑three years old.
-But only in the alternate reality.
+And which made her real age twenty‑three years old.
+But having taken place in

 They went around the house picking up left over programs and other handouts, then dumped them into a

 large garbage bag.
 They walked out of the house together, leaving the bag where they had been told to put

 "Absolutely," Alexis replied.
 "And I'm looking forward to your coming over to us when de Young closes in

 "So am I," Kelly said.
 "It will be great working together with you."

 Kelly came into her house and plopped down on the sofa.
 Stuart saw the exhausted look on her face.

 "I picked up some things so that you wouldn't have to cook dinner," Stuart said.